-does biotin work for nails?
+does biotin really help nails?

-Celebrity manicurist, Elle, whose clients include Jennifer Lopez, Blake Lively and Kelly Ripa, adds that this B-complex vitamin helps cut down on the growth of free radicals in the body: “This aids in building strength in our hair, skin and nails.”
+Celebrity manicurist, Elle, whose clients include Jennifer Lopez, Blake Lively and Kelly Ripa, adds that this B-complex vitamin helps promote healthy cell growth.
+“This aids in building strength in our hair, skin and nails.”**

-how long does biotin take to work for nails?
+how long does biotin take to work?

 Since biotin reacts differently for everyone, there is no one-size-fits-all answer for how long biotin takes to work.
-If you have brittle nails to begin with, any underlying conditions or you're a nail biter (the cardinal nail sin),Dasha Minina, serial entrepreneur and Owner of Maxus Nails and Beauticial List, says that this can affect the length of results.
+Brittle nails, any underlying health conditions or biting your nails (a major roadblock if you're trying to grow out long, strong nails), can affect your results, says Dasha Minina, serial entrepreneur and Owner of Maxus Nails and Beauticial List.

 what foods have biotin for nails?

-There are several biotin-rich foods – and all from vastly different food groups – to keep your nails in tip-top shape.
+There are several biotin-rich foods – all from vastly different food groups – to keep your nails in tip-top shape.
 This includes egg yolks, nuts, milk, grains, salmon and cauliflower, says Elle.